-Tynisha Meidl (assistant professor of teacher education) sees teaching as more than filling empty vessels, but facilitating of knowledge construction.
+Tynisha Meidl ,assistant professor of teacher education, sees teaching as more than filling empty vessels, but facilitating of knowledge construction.
 It is imperative that pre-service teachers are able to see the multiplicities each student brings to the classroom.
-For the last four years, Ty has taken a group of students to New Orleans through the TRIPS Program to learn more about the school system post-Hurricane Katrina.
+For the last four years, Meidl has taken a group of students to New Orleans through the TRIPS Program to learn more about the school system post-Hurricane Katrina.

 The Story of Tamara & Dino

 Lindsey Osgood ‘14 is a graduate of St. Norbert with a bachelors degree in international business and Spanish.
-In the fall, she will attend UW-Madison to continue her study of Spanish.
+In the fall, she will attend University of Wisconsin Madison to continue her study of Spanish.

 O, Heavenly Father, We Do Pray

 Kendra Wauters ‘14 is a graduate of St. Norbert with a bachelors degree in religious studies with a youth ministry emphasis and a peace and justice minor.
 Her post-graduation goal is to work for a non-profit organization that serves those experiencing homelessness or living in substandard conditions.